gmc-code/PC-microbit-micropython/docs/extra/utime_module.rst

 sleep
 -------------------

-| The standard microbit library has its own sleep method (in millisecs).
+| The standard microbit library has its own sleep method (in milli-secs).
 | ``utime.sleep`` may be convenient for micro sleeps or sleeps in seconds.

 .. method:: utime.sleep(seconds)